sri-ni/book-notes/never-split-the-diff/README.md

 #### Positive usage

 > I want to be fair in this exchange and if at any point you feel things are unfair, feel free to stop me and we can discuss it.

+## Never split the difference

+Never hide your timelines or deadlines.
+Leverage it both ways.

+Walk away.

+Don't meet in the middle.

+Never compromise.
+It's easy and not valuable.